A scalable 2-local architecture for quantum annealing of Ising models with arbitrary dimensions: Triangle decomposition of the Ising problem

-To complete the algorithmic formulation of the construction, we consider the inclusion of the full coupling strength between two qubits in the first triangular cell where it appears, and set it to zero in the following triangular cells that contain said edge.
-We note that this choice is valid because it satisfies the condition $J_{ij} = \sum_{\triangle} j^\triangle_{ij}$.
 With this, the procedure to build the full hardware graph can be rephrased as follows.
 First, we choose the selected node $k^*$, i.e., the logical variable to be involved in all the triangles.
-Then, we arrange the pairs of physical qubits representing triangular cells as follows: the first (top-most) row contains the cell $(0, 1, k^*)$, with $k^*$ being the selected node, the second row contains $(0, 2, k^*)$ and $(1, 2, k^*)$, etc., skipping over $k^*$.
-The resulting graph is illustrated in Fig.~\ref{fig:full_scheme_N5} for the case of $N=5$ and $k^*=2$.
-Following the consistency conditions previously described, we end up with strong ferromagnetic links connecting neighboring cells that share an edge in such a way that every physical qubit is connected to at most other 3, taking into account the link that connects the pair of physical qubits within each cell.
+Then, we arrange the pairs of physical qubits representing triangular cells as follows: the first (top-most) row contains triangle $(0, 1, k^*)$, with $k^*$ being the selected node, the second row contains $(0, 2, k^*)$ and $(1, 2, k^*)$, etc., skipping over $k^*$.
+The resulting graph is illustrated by the solid lines in Fig.~\ref{fig:full_scheme_N5} for the case of $N=5$ and $k^*=3$ (indeed, note that all logical-variable triangles, indicated in the figure by blue triads of numbers, involve the selected node).
+After imposing consistency conditions, we end up with strong ferromagnetic links connecting neighboring cells that share an edge in such a way that every physical qubit is connected to at most other 3 in total.